 The steps outlined on this page can be used on a variety of finishes on stainless steel.
 The mill provides a number of standard finishes, but Zahner also has developed a finish designed to reduce glare in a non-directional finish.
 Angel Hair stainless steel is a surface developed by Zahner used for muted reflectivity in interior and exterior applications.
 When properly installed, it will maintain the same appearance after decades of weathering.
 The material is easily cleaned with water when natural pollutants and dirt begin to appear on its finish.

-1. Inspect surface.
+1. Inspect the surface.
 If grease, stains or other difficult to remove spots exist, pre- cleaning is required.
 To pre-clean apply an appropriate solvent to a clean and soft cotton cloth.
 Cloth should be damp but not dripping.
 Test in an inconspicuous area first.
 If a successful result is obtained, cleaning can begin.
 Gently rub damp rag on stain.
 Repeat as necessary.
 Change cloth frequently to ensure that the cloth is damp and clean.

-2. Using a clean and soft cotton cloth gently apply clean soapy warm water to the area of stainless steel.
+2. Clean the surface.
+Using a clean and soft cotton cloth gently apply clean soapy warm water to the area of stainless steel.
 Wipe in a swirl pattern across the stainless steel surface.
 Rinse to ensure soap residue is removed.
 Change cloth frequently to ensure that the cloth is damp and clean.

-3. After surface is dry spray stainless steel cleaner and polish directly on a clean and soft cotton cloth.
+3. Dry the surface.
+After surface is dry spray stainless steel cleaner and polish directly on a clean and soft cotton cloth.
 Cloth should be thoroughly damp but not dripping.
 Gently wipe in a swirl pattern across the stainless steel surface.
 Insure complete and even coverage.
 Change cloth frequently to ensure that the cloth is damp and clean.

 1. Inspect surface.
 The stainless steel cleaner and polish applied (from Initial Cleaning above) provides a protective coat to the stainless steel.
 Fingerprints and other light marks can be removed by following Step 3 from Initial Cleaning above.